aws-samples/aws-serverless-workshops/ImageProcessing/README.md

 	```
 	</p></details>

-1. Go back the AWS Step Functions Console, update the state machine by copy-pasting the updated JSON definition:
+1. Go back the AWS Step Functions Console, click the **Edit state machine** button to update the `RiderPhotoProcessing` state machine.

+1. Paste the updated JSON definition and click the refresh button in the preview panel to visualize the changes:

 	![Update state machine with persistence step](./images/6-update-state-machine-persistence.png)

+1. Click the **Save** button to save the state machine.

-1. Test the new state machine with test input:
+1. Click the **Start execution** button to test the new state machine with with test input:

 	```JSON
 	{